Benajah Harvey Carroll: Biography

 Carroll's theology can best be described as moderately Calvinistic, postmillennial, and thoroughly Baptist.
 His postmillennialism was associated with neither the social engineering of Walter Rauschenbusch, nor the expectation that every soul in every community would be converted.
-Instead, Carroll held such a strong confidence in the work of the Holy Spirit, Christ's Vicar, that churches who accepted their role as God's instruments on earth would not ultimately fail in the Holy Spirit's mission to bring about the conversion of the vast majority of humanity, at which time Christ would return to fully institute His kingdom on earth.
+Instead, Carroll held such a strong confidence in the work, authority, and the "appointment of" through Holy Ghost, or Holy Spirit.
+The only paraclete, the Vicar of Jesus Christ, in which churches who accepted their role as God's instruments on earth would not ultimately fail in the Holy Spirit's mission to bring about the conversion of the vast majority of humanity recognizing this absolute sovereign order, at which time Christ would return to fully institute His kingdom on earth.
 Carroll vehemently attacked Roman Catholicism for the papal claim that usurped the Holy Spirit's role as Christ's representative, dispensational premillennialism for their pessimism about the success of the Holy Spirit and the success of churches, the Restoration Movement for their reliance on human apprehension and denial of direct revelation, and modernism for the over-reliance on scientific method to the exclusion of Divine revelation and historical evidence.
-He led in founding the Southwestern Baptist Theological Seminary in Fort Worth, Texas in 1908, which moved from Waco to Fort Worth in 1910.
+He led in the founding of Southwestern Baptist Theological Seminary in 1908 and it was officially established in the city of Fort Worth, Texas in 1910.
 He served as president of the seminary until his death.

 Carroll's younger brother, James Milton Carroll, was also an important Baptist leader in Texas.
 His son, B.H.
 Carroll Jr., would later become Tarrant County school superintendent and the namesake of the Carroll Independent School District in Southlake, Texas.